rjain2470/lean-kg/README.md

 lean_kg.summarize_pykeen_metrics(result.metric_results.to_dict()) # Outputs performance metrics of the embedding (MR, MRR, Hits@k)
 ```
 ## Limitations 🚩
-As of right now, lean-kg is currently only available on TestPyPI, and is still in development.
+As of June 2025, lean-kg is only available on TestPyPI, and is still in development.

 ## License ⚖️
 Distributed under the MIT License.
 See LICENSE.txt for more information.